-If you are interested in protecting your island land from development, begin by reading the following sections on Land Donations, Conservation Easements, Bargain Sales, and Tax Considerations.
+If you are interested in protecting your island land from development, begin by reading the following sections.
 They describe the different options that may be available to you.

 When considering how to protect your property your lawyer will be best able to advise you.